apiato/documentation/docs/getting-started/installation.md

       to: /{full-path-to}/apiato/public
 ```

-2) Add the domain to the Hosts file:
+#### Configure Hosts:

-2.1) Open the hosts file on your local machine `/etc/hosts`.
+Open the hosts file on your local machine `/etc/hosts`.

 *We'll be using `apiato.test` as local domain (you can change it if you want).*

-2.2) Map the domain and its subdomains to the Vagrant IP Address:
+Map the domain and its subdomains to the Vagrant IP Address:

 ```text
 192.168.10.10   apiato.test